-Pasta for dinner sounding a little boring and bland?
-Well, this Spicy Thai Peanut Spaghetti is certain to change your mind.
+Pasta for dinner sounds a little boring and bland.
+So, this Spicy Thai Peanut Spaghetti is certain to change your mind.
 Let’s go!

 Thai food and spaghetti are not often associated with one another.
 Let me rephrase, they are never associated with one another.
 But, sometimes cooking is about using what you have in the pantry.